Topline

 Solar activity has been unusually busy in recent months as the sun’s 11-year solar cycle approaches its anticipated peak between late 2024 and early 2026, with sunspots expected to intensify over the next year, and likely triggering more geomagnetic storms.

-Where Will The Northern Lights Be Visible Tonight?
+Where Will The Northern Lights Be Visible?

 What’s The Best Way To See The Northern Lights?

-The lights are the most active between 10 p.m. and 2 a.m.
+The lights are typically the most active between 10 p.m. and 2 a.m.
 For the best views of the Northern Lights, the agency advises traveling as close to the poles as possible, avoiding city lights and other light pollution, monitoring weather forecasts for prime viewing conditions and finding a position on a vantage point like a hilltop.
-Smartphone cameras are sensitive enough to pick up the aurora, even when it’s invisible to the naked eye.
-Visit Iceland, a tourist website for Iceland, where the lights are often visible, advises turning on night mode is best to increase smartphone camera exposure.

 Key Background

-An event called Solar Cycle 25—the cycle the sun goes through around every 11 years—has been the cause of geomagnetic storms that have resulted in recent sightings of the Northern Lights, and NASA predicts it will continue on into next year.
+Solar Cycle 25—the cycle the sun goes through around every 11 years—has been the cause of geomagnetic storms that have resulted in recent sightings of the Northern Lights, and NASA predicts it will continue on into next year.
 Cycle 25 began in Dec.
 2019, and it’s estimated it will reach its maximum—when activity is expected to peak—between late 2024 and early 2026.
 It’s projected to peak with 115 sunspots, which are where geomagnetic storms originate.
-Although the maximum hasn’t happened yet, the sun’s activity has been busier than scientists anticipated, so it’s possible there will be even more geomagnetic storms leading up to 2025, though it’s difficult to predict exactly when these storms will occur.
+Although the maximum hasn’t happened yet, the sun’s activity has been busier than scientists anticipated, so it’s possible there will be even more geomagnetic storms leading up to 2026, though it’s difficult to predict exactly when these storms will occur.

 Share.